giorbernal/dsbase/README.md

 - **Deep Neural Network Classifier**: DNNClassificationKerasDSBase.py - *keras* implementation
 ### Evaluation set
 For Evaluating and testing this models we have used [this](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) dataset

+# Optimization

+Every model must be optimized, or in other words, its parameters must be tuned to get the higher performance.
+To help to do this, next modules has been created:

+## K-Fold Validation
+the module **KFoldDSBase.py** contains a class that helps to handle K-Fold validation method with any model.

+## Optimization params
+On the other hand, the SearchOptimumParams.py module contains a collection of functions that helps in the task of search of optimum params of the algorithms.

+## Evaluation set
+To evaluate this features, we can have a look to this notebook This notebook  [src/test/Regression-House-Pricing.ipynb](https://github.com/giorbernal/dsbase/blob/master/src/test/Regression-House-Pricing.ipynb).
+Just as in the case of the evaluation set for analtics, we are using, and continuing with the same kaggle dataset.
+See the *Data Analytics* section for further datáis.

 # Docker
 A docker container is provided to export the computation environment anywhere.
 To build the image, just execute this: